Deltt/GodotSharpCharacterControllerCollection/README.md

 ## Notes

-- ***The characters are not on collision layer 1, to prevent camera obstruction through the character Keep this in mind if you're prototyping mechanics with these assets***
+- ***The characters are not on collision layer 1, to prevent camera obstruction through the character.
+Keep this in mind if you're prototyping mechanics with these assets***

 - Only the ThirdPersonCamera and StrategyCamera can be used as a standalone camera asset,